yklose/Decentralized-Auction-Platform/README.md

 # Simple AuctionHouse

-First very simple implementation of an action house.
+First implementation of an action house.

 Current Rules:
+- Multiple contracts are allowed
-- Contact creater is owner (seller)
+- Everyone can create a auction and is automatically the owner
 - The owner (seller) can not bid on the object
 - Bidders need to deposit 5 ether to place bids
+- If the action has not started, bidders can refund the action
 - The owner need to start the auction (predefined auction interval)
 - Bids from bidders are only accepted during auction interval
 - Bid is no crypto currency (on purpose!)
 - You can not take back your bid or reduce your bid
+- Once the time is over, everyone can call the get winner function and see who won. (change in future version!)
+- The owner can now kill the auction.
+All deposits are automatically send back to the bidders.

 # Required Dependencies